Facets-cloud/facets-cloud.github.io/docs/home.md

 # Facets

-Facets.cloud simplifies the creation, deployment and day-to-day operations of a cloud foot-print of a product over multiple deployments across multiple clouds.
+Facets.cloud simplifies the creation, deployment and day-to-day operations of a product over multiple deployments across multiple clouds.
 Any cloud deployment managed by Facets ships with best-practice observability, security, disaster recovery  and compliance suits powered by opensource and commercial tools.
 A deployment is a complete manifestation of the following underlying components
 * Applications (Micro-services)